 From June 12, Smeralda returns to sailing week-long voyages in the western Mediterranean, with calls in Italy (Savona, Civitavecchia, Palermo), France (Marseille), Spain (Barcelona, Palma de Mallorca).

-The departure date of Costa Luminosa (Costa's second ship scheduled to resume service) has been postponed to May 16, 2021.
+The departure date of Luminosa (Costa's second ship scheduled to resume service) has been postponed to May 16, 2021.
 The boat will leave from Trieste, and the following day from Bari, confirming her program of 7-day roundtrips to Croatia and Greece, in accordance with the recent roadmap for the resumption of tourism in Greece.

 Costa revealed it was in the process of informing customers and travel agents affected by changes.